Love & Emotion (song)

-"Love & Emotion" is the first single from the album Love & Emotion, released by Freestyle music singer Stevie B in 1990.
-It is the first song from Stevie B to enter the Top 15 of the Billboard Hot 100, and also the first to enter the singles chart in Germany, where he achieved the position #31.
-A music video was also shot for the song.
+"Love & Emotion" is the first single from the album Love & Emotion, released by freestyle music singer Stevie B in 1990.
+It is the first song from Stevie B to enter the top 15 of the Billboard Hot 100 and the first to enter the singles chart in Germany, where it reached No. 31.
+A music video was shot for the song.